Shakofalltrades/FYP/README.md

 # Measuring Fetal Heartbeat using MEMS microphone - USER guide

-# Placing the Non invasive wearable device on the phantom
+# 🩺 Placing the Non-Invasive Wearable Device on the Phantom

-Ensure that the microphones are placed over the sillicone incisons on the phantom
+Ensure that all **microphones are properly positioned over the silicone incisions** on the phantom model.
+These placement points correspond to the areas where fetal heartbeat signals are expected to be detected.

+> 🎯 Accurate placement is crucial for capturing meaningful acoustic data.

-All the ESP32s must be powered via USB C
+All **ESP32 boards must be powered via USB-C** connections to ensure reliable operation during recording.

+---

-# Simulating the audio signals
+# 🔊 Simulating the Audio Signals

-Connect to both the audio exciter speakers via bluetooth
+1. **Connect to both audio exciter speakers via Bluetooth** using your preferred playback device.

-Play the corresponding heartbeat signals
+2. Once connected, **play the corresponding fetal heartbeat signals** through each speaker.

+> 💡 Use signals that replicate normal, bradycardic, or tachycardic fetal heart rates depending on your test scenario.

+Ensure the playback volume and positioning mimic realistic in-womb conditions to validate microphone performance effectively.

 # 👶 Fetal Heartbeat Recording and Signal Processing with ESP32